abenevaut/laravel-opcache-clear/README.md

-# LaravelOPCacheClear - Clear OPcache with ease
+# Clear OPcache with ease

 This Laravel 5 package allows you to clear OPcache, solving a common problem related to cache invalidation during atomic deployments (also called "zero downtime deploy").